ricardoalves12/SkyRobot/README.md

-# This project will show you a step by step on how to build a friendly robot that when detects infrared movements then waves at you.
+# This project will show you a step by step on how to build a friendly robot that when detects infrared movements it waves at you.

 Material used in this project:
 Cardboard box